Left-Handed Barre Chords

 Having said that, it does get easier to play as you move up the fretboard... the frets become narrower, and if you avoid the optional note, the chord is relatively easy to play, however it does take some getting used to!
 Stick with this one... very handy at times especially if you are playing up the fretboard and don't want to venture too far to play a particular chord.

-The F-shape is handy to know and is a good go-to chord when the E-shape barre chord can't be used, or you are after a chord that features the upper notes of the chord - the top 4 strings.
+The F-shape is a great 'go-to' chord when the E-shape barre chord can't be used, or you are after a chord that features the upper notes of the chord - the top 4 strings.

 You will notice that if you barre the whole fret with your first finger and play the optional note, you are in actual fact playing an E-shape barre chord - so why use the F-shape?